drransom/Dominionator/README.md

 I started by adding third-party libraries to get functionality working, and have slowly been removing as they're no longer needed.

 - [X] Twitter Bootstrap
 - [X] JST
 - [X] jQuery
 - [X] Underscore
 - Papa.parse

+Removing Papa.parse is a long-term project since building a separate .csv parser is beyond the scope of this project.